journey-education/wd-admissions-challenge/README.md

 ## Submitting your Work

-In order to submit your work, please save your project in codesandbox and email the URL to kevin@journeyedu.co
+In order to submit your work, please save your project in codesandbox and email the URL to jenny@concordiabootcamps.ca

 ## Evaluation Criteria